 Picture this.
-You are just ten years old, walking in to the Sydney’s Stadium Australia, with over 100,000 other people.
+You are just 10 years old, walking into Sydney’s Stadium Australia, with over 100,000 other people.
 You are surrounded by people from all walks of the globe, all united as one to watch the best athletes in the world.

-Fast forward twelve years, and this time you are walking in to London’s Olympic Stadium.
+Fast forward 12 years, and this time you are walking in to London’s Olympic Stadium.
 Again, thousands of people have converged on the arena to watch the world’s best athletes.

 But this time, you are not with them.
-No, this time, you are the one they are watching.
+This time you are the one they are watching.

-Breen’s three cues have taken her from a ten-year-old kid who could only dream of running in green and gold, to becoming Australia’s fastest ever woman over 100 metres.
+Breen’s three cues have taken her from a 10-year-old kid who could only dream of running in green and gold, to becoming Australia’s fastest ever woman over 100 metres.